ccwasden/timefiddle/README.md

 ==TimeFiddle==
 TimeFiddle is a new web application that helps people easily schedule meetings.
-Did me mention it's beautiful, too?
+Did we mention it's beautiful, too?